HL7/smart-app-launch/input/pages/app-state.md

 #### Granting access at the patient level

-An app writing patient-specific state (e.g., access keys for an externally managed encryted data set) can request a SMART scope like:
+An app writing patient-specific state (e.g., access keys for an externally managed encrypted data set) can request a SMART scope like:

     patient/Basic.cuds // query and modify state